Villa Casa Causarina, the Versace Mansion

 - The house was named after the lone surviving tree of the 1926 Miami hurricane.

-- There’s a lost time capsule, some say full of esoteric artifacts – the first owner was a firm believer of various occult practices – hidden in one of the walls of the villa.
+- There’s a lost time capsule, some say full of esoteric artifacts – the first owner was a firm believer of various occult practices – hidden in one of the villa walls.

 - It has an observatory, a replica of a prison tower, and about a 100 medallions of notable political figures – including Lenin, Mussolini, Bonaparte, Stalin, and Caesar – decorating its baroque walls.